koredecoker1993-cpu/Sales-Data-Analysis-dashboard/README.md

-# Sales-Data-Analysis-dashboard
+# Sales-Data-Analysis-dashboard ( interactive dashboard creation using Power bi
-Interactive Power BI dashboard visualizing sales performance across regions, item types, and years uncovering profit trends, top‑selling products, and margin insights for smarter business decisions.
+# # Project Objective
+This dashboard analyzes sales performance from 2010 to 2017, showcasing key KPIs such as Total Profit, Revenue, Cost, and Quantity Sold.
+It highlights yearly profit trends, top and lowest‑selling item types, and category‑level profit margins to reveal growth patterns and improvement opportunities.